100 Cummings Center

 Kelley Knoch, Ph.D.

 Dr. Knoch first became interested in brain behavior relationships and working with individuals with developmental disabilities while completing her B.A. in Brain and Cognitive Sciences at the University of Rochester in Rochester, NY.
 She went on to work at the Yale Child Study Center as the Donald J. Cohen Predoctoral Fellow in Developmental Social Neuroscience where she spent two years conducting research on eye tracking, social development, and autism spectrum disorders.
 Following her fellowship, Dr. Knoch obtained her Ph.D. in Clinical Psychology at the University of Connecticut with a specialization in Neuropsychology and Child Clinical Psychology.
 Her research interests included executive functioning, behavioral symptoms, and long-term outcomes in at-risk children and those with developmental disabilities.
 Clinically, Dr. Knoch's interests included neuropsychological assessments across the lifespan for a variety of presentations.
 She conducted assessments at the Institute of Living at Hartford Hospital and in the child and adolescent in-patient units at Butler Hospital in Rhode Island.
 While completing her doctoral degree, Dr. Knoch also engaged in school consultative services, outpatient therapy, and social skills groups while at the University of Connecticut and in her position as the John and Geraldine Weil Memorial Foundation Intern in Early Childhood Mental Health in Quincy, MA.
-Dr. Knoch is currently employed as a staff neuropsychologist at MassGeneral for Children's North Shore Medical Center in Salem, MA, where she provides developmental and diagnostic evaluation services as part of a multidisciplinary team for children with autism spectrum disorders and developmental disabilities, as well as, neuropsychological evaluations for children with attentional and learning difficulties.
+Dr. Knoch, a previous staff neuropsychologist at MassGeneral for Children's North Shore Medical Center in Salem, MA, has provided developmental and diagnostic evaluation services as part of a multidisciplinary team for children with autism spectrum disorders and developmental disabilities, as well as, neuropsychological evaluations for children with attentional and learning difficulties.
 Dr. Knoch is excited to be a part of the greater Beverly, MA community and looks forward to continuing her work with families on the North Shore.

 Matthew Levison, Psy.D.